Johannes Smemo

-Johannes Smemo (31 July 1898–7 March 1973) was a Norwegian theologian, psalmist, and a long-time bishop in the Church of Norway.
+Johannes Smemo (31 July 1898 – 7 March 1973) was a Norwegian theologian, psalmist, and a long-time bishop in the Church of Norway.
 Theologically, he was a conservative, confessional Lutheran priest who lived during the time of great liberal-conservative debates within the Church of Norway.

 Personal life

-Smemo was born on 31 July 1898 at Rugldalen in the municipality of Røros in Sør-Trøndelag county, Norway.
+Smemo was born on 31 July 1898 at Rugldalen in Røros Municipality in Sør-Trøndelag county, Norway.
 He was born to a railroad foreman John Smemo and teacher Mali Grytbak.
-He grew up in Åsen.
+He grew up in Åsen Municipality.
 In 1929, he married Marie (“Bissen”) Bjønness-Jacobsen, the daughter of Mikkel Bjønness-Jacobsen.
 Smemo is the father-in-law of Paul Thyness.
 He died in Oslo, Norway on 7 March 1973 and he is buried at the Vår Frelsers gravlund in Oslo.

 He was a Commander with star of the Norwegian Order of St. Olav and a Commander 1st class of the Swedish Order of the Polar Star.
 He received a gold King Haakon VII Commemorative Medal for his work at the funeral of the Norwegian King.
 Smemo received an honorary Doctor of Theology degree from Luther Seminary in St. Paul, Minnesota in the United States.